-19. Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g., payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines.
+D. Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g., payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines.

-Per discussion with management, all employer and employee portions of third-party payroll related amounts have been properly paid and forms filed by the required deadline.
+Per discussion with management, all employer and employee portions of third-party payroll related amounts have been paid, and any associated forms filed, by the required deadline, without exception.

-Ethics
+10. Ethics

-- 20. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above obtain ethics documentation from management, and: - a.
+- A. Using the 5 randomly selected employees/officials from "Payroll and Personnel" procedure #9A above, obtain ethics documentation from management, and: - i.
 Observe whether the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period.

-Examined 5 employees noting each completed the required ethics training during the period, without exception.
+Examined 5 employees, noting each completed the required ethics training during the fiscal period, without exception.

-b.
+ii.
 Observe whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.

-Per management, there were no changes to the Court's ethics policies during the period.
+N/A - Per discussion with management, there were no changes to the entity's ethics policies during the fiscal period.